shopsys/shopsys/upgrade/UPGRADE-v9.0.0-dev.md

     - see #project-base-diff to update your project

 - refactored `SelectToggle` component ([#1803](https://github.com/shopsys/shopsys/pull/1803))
-    the js class `ToggleOption` from framework node modules was removed
+    - `ToggleOption` js class has been removed, update your code appropriately

 ### Tools

 - apply coding standards checks on your `app` folder ([#1306](https://github.com/shopsys/shopsys/pull/1306))